 What are my Rights After an On the Job Injury?

 Workers will sometimes be hesitant to file claims against their employers for fear that this will cause a serious problem for their employer and that their employers may even take retaliatory action.
-The truth is that these are all fairly routine proceedings, designed to prevent any such retaliatory action, which would be grounds for further legal issues as it is illegal for an employer to do so.
+The truth is that these are all fairly routine proceedings designed to prevent any such retaliatory action, which would be grounds for further legal issues as it is illegal for an employer to do so.

 If you believe that your employer has taken any form of retaliatory action, including, but not limited to, intimidation, coercion, threatening to discharge, or firing you, please let us know immediately.
-Call 954-833-5226 and talk with a Miami workers’ comp lawyer today.
+Call 954-833-5226 and talk with a Miami workers’ compensation lawyer today.

 What Can I Do if My Claim is Denied?